 Elite Fertility Solutions, Inc. (EFS) was established in 2001 in Southern California and has become one of the leading Egg Donor Agencies in the United States.
-We are committed to providing the most highly qualified, accomplished egg donors who have successfully completed a rigorous screening process, which is, unlike other agencies, in compliance with the standards of the American Society of Reproductive Medicine (ASRM).
+We are committed to providing the most highly qualified, accomplished egg donors who have successfully completed a rigorous screening process.
 Our mission is to provide confidence for those building their families through egg donation, that our egg donors are emotionally and physically eligible to be an egg donor and sincerely committed to the success of this process.

 With over 20 years of experience across the spectrum of Women’s Reproductive Health care, our egg donor agency’s Founder and Director Sheryl Anderson has both a deep knowledge of the field and great compassion for her clients.